Saturday, 27 April 2024

 Pinthouse, Austin

 Yet another brewery tap, but this one is slightly different.
-Still a bar in the corner of a large warehouse containing a brewery, but this bar is properly done out pale wood panelled walls and comfortable bench seating around the room.
+Still a bar in the corner of a large warehouse containing a brewery, but this bar is properly done out with pale wood panelled walls and comfortable bench seating around the room.
 There's also a conservatory area out front.
 The ceiling of both is two or three storeys high.

 I started with a hazy 6.5% IPA called Cryogenic Jellyfish, which was very good.
 Some problem with my card meant I couldn't open a tab, so it was, unusually, pay as you go here.
 I also ordered a burger, you get a vibrating puck but then they bring it to your table without any vibration, what's that about?